kyletolle/sudocore/README.md

 Dependencies
 --------
 modularity
       [sudo] gem install modularity

 ToDo
 --------
-There are a lot of improvements to be had:
+There are a lot of improvements to be had
-* Better error handling
+- Better error handling
-* More comments and code refactoring
+- More comments and code refactoring
-* More brute-forcey brute force algorithm
+- More brute-forcey brute force algorithm
-* Solve 16x16 solve hexadecimal puzzles
+- Solve 16x16 solve hexadecimal puzzles
-* Bring in other algorithms to solve the puzzle with
+- Bring in other algorithms to solve the puzzle with
-* A slew of command line switches to pass in to alter behavior of the program
+- A slew of command line switches to pass in to alter behavior of the program
-* Performance enhancements
+- Performance enhancements

 Don't worry, you just sit back and I'll take care of that.
 Hell, go out for a drive in your sweet new ride!
 You deserve it.